Intercultural bilingual education: Bolivia

 A goal of the National Revolution in Bolivia in 1952 was to end discrimination of the indigenous people by integrating them into the majority society.
 Education in schools was emphasized, to be adapted to the linguistic situation.
-The government of Víctor Paz Estenssoro assigned education and hispanization in the eastern lowlands to the SIL, granting them at the same time the right to evangelize.
+The government of Víctor Paz Estenssoro assigned education and Hispanization in the eastern lowlands to the SIL, granting them at the same time the right to evangelize.
 Instruction in the first two grades of primary school took place in the indigenous languages to facilitate acquisition by students of Spanish.
 By the beginning of secondary school, the only language of instruction was Spanish.

 In the early 21st century, Bolivia and some other countries have begun to promote a two-way IBE for the whole population.
 Under such proposals, all Spanish-speaking pupils and students are to learn at least one indigenous language.

 Chile

-Compared to other countries in the region the indigenous population in Chile is relatively small.
+Compared to other countries in the region, the indigenous population in Chile is relatively small.
 This leads to different obstacles when establishing an IBE model in the country.
 IBE became a significant model in the educational policies since Law 19.253 was passed in 1993 and established IBE in Chile.

 Due to the small populations and the low number of qualified teachers to implement the IBE model, Chile has had some difficulties in establishing a successful long term program equipped with not only enough teachers but also enough students.
 For example, the Mapuche people of Chile now exist as a mostly urban population.
-Although this could provide better opportunity for education this does not mean that the education they receive is tailored to their cultural or linguistic needs.
+Although this could provide better opportunities for education, this does not mean that the education they receive is tailored to their cultural or linguistic needs.
 This is also problematic considering that the majority of schools were commissioned in rural areas.

 Ecuador

 The system of IBE in Ecuador was more of a 'bottom-up' approach in that it was initiated by indigenous persons.
-Unlike many other countries, IBE in Ecuador has been administered by indigenous organizations that are members of ECUARUNARI and CONAIE since 1988.
+Unlike in many other countries, IBE in Ecuador has been administered by indigenous organizations that are members of ECUARUNARI and CONAIE since 1988.
 This followed an agreement between the government and the indigenous movement, leading to the establishment of the national IBE directorate DINEIB (Dirección Nacional de Educacion Intercultural Bilingue).
-Indigenous representatives appointed teachers and school directors, designed curricula, and wrote text books.
+Indigenous representatives appointed teachers and school directors, designed curricula, and wrote textbooks.